alexbrahos/Webmaster_Hackathon/README.md

 #### Framework
 *Alpha Arcade* uses the Django framework hosted on [pythonanywhere](https://www.pythonanywhere.com/).
 Django allows for CRUD operations to be done on ALPHA, an Oracle database (see *Data Structure* for more information); however, *Alpha Arcade* will only require for the Create, Read, and Update operations.
 #### Client-Side
 The front end is created using the standard web development HTML/CSS/JavaScript languages.
 The front-end was created from scratch with no assistance from a CSS library or JavaScript extension.
-The Create Account page uses jQuery for client-side validation.
+The Create Account page uses jQuery for client-side validation; the back end will need to check that the username does not exist.
 #### Server-Side
 To keep user login credentials persistent through a session, cookies are used in tandem with the ALPHA database.
 While most objects on the website are created and shown by the Client-Side, objects specific to user permissions are managed by the back end.
 For example, the library of games will only show games the user has permissions for.